Society for Effecting the Abolition of the Slave Trade: Mission and activities

 The society did not aim at ending slavery altogether, but only to abolish British involvement in the international slave trade.
 They would do this by awareness-raising campaigns highlighting some of the cruel practices involved in the trade.

 The mission of the Society for the Abolition of the Slave Trade was to inform the public of the inhuman and immoral treatment of enslaved Africans committed in the name of slavery, to campaign in favour of a new law to abolish the slave trade and enforce this throughout the British Empire.
 The society's methods for pursuing its goals included writing and publishing anti-slavery books, abolitionist prints, posters and pamphlets, and organising lecture tours in the towns and cities of England.
-Clarkson's Essay on the Impolicy of the African Slave Trade, published in 1788, was one of the first books of the subject.
+Clarkson's Essay on the Impolicy of the African Slave Trade, published in 1788, was one of the first books on the subject.

 Petitions were presented to the House of Commons (over 100 in 1788), anti-slavery rallies held, and a range of anti-slavery medallions, crockery and bronze figurines were made, notably with the support of the Unitarian potter Josiah Wedgwood whose production of pottery medallions featuring a slave in chains with the simple but effective question: "Am I not a man and a brother?" was very effective in bringing public attention to abolition.
 The Wedgwood medallion was the most famous image of a black person in all of 18th-century art.
 Clarkson wrote; "ladies wore them in bracelets, and others had them fitted up in an ornamental manner as pins for their hair.
 At length the taste for wearing them became general, and thus fashion, which usually confines itself to worthless things, was seen for once in the honourable office of promoting the cause of justice, humanity and freedom".

 By educating the public, the Committee for the Abolition of the Slave Trade gained many members.
 In 1787, Clarkson's speaking tour of the great ports and cities of England raised public interest.
 Publication of the African Olaudah Equiano's autobiography heightened public awareness, as the former slave expressed an unanswerable case against slavery in a work of literary merit.
 In 1789 Clarkson's promoted the committee's cause by encouraging the sale of Equiano's memoir and inviting the former slave to lecture in British ports linked to the slave trade.

 William Wilberforce introduced the first Bill to abolish the slave trade in 1791, which was defeated by 163 votes to 88.
 As Wilberforce continued to bring the issue of the slave trade before Parliament, Clarkson and others on the Committee travelled, raised funds, lobbied, and wrote anti-slavery works.
 They conducted a protracted parliamentary campaign, during which Wilberforce introduced a motion in favour of abolition almost every year.